Compact Pentax UCF x II Binoculars

 Pentax UCF X-II 8x25 Binoculars

-I had the opportunity the other day to have a quick look at the Pentax UCF x II range of compact binoculars.
-Whilst I did not have enough time to conduct a full review of them, my initial impressions of them were good for binoculars in this class.
+Whilst I did not have enough time to conduct a full test and review, I had the opportunity the other day to have a quick look at the Pentax UCF x II range of compact binoculars and my initial impressions of them were good for binoculars in this class.

 Pentax UCF x II Binoculars

-The are 4 magnifications within the range, all with a compact 25mm objective lens and using the porro prism design:
+Pentax offers 4 different magnifications within this range, all with the same compact 25mm objective lenses and all using the Porro prism design:

 Price

-Whilst they all have a list price of between $120 and $140 (£50 and £120), they can usually be found at a much cheaper cost and Amazon in the US and UK are currently offering them at pretty hefty discount, from about $80 (£70):
+Whilst they all have a MSRP list price of between $120 and $140 (£50 and £120), they can now usually be found at a much cheaper cost and on places like Adorama and Amazon in the US and UK are currently offering them at pretty hefty discount, from about $80 (£70):

 Described by the manufacturer as durable and rugged, they do have a solid feel to them and are said to have a once piece construction to improve sturdiness and strength.
 Whilst I have seen far tougher optics, these should withstand most day to day knocks and bumps with no problems.
 The black rubber armor has a nice feel to it and will also help in protecting them.
 Their lightweight and compactness, makes them convenient to carry anywhere.